 Macular Degeneration Facts

-Macular Degeneration (MD) is the leading cause of blindness in Australia.
+- Age-related Macular Degeneration is the most common cause of blindness in New Zealand

-1 in 7 Australians over the age of 50 will experience MD and the incidence increases with age.
+- 1 in 7 New Zealanders over the age of 50 will experience MD and the incidence increases with age.

-Smokers are 3 times at risk of developing MD and may also develop the condition about 10 years earlier than non-smokers.
-Smoking may be responsible for around 20% of all new cases of blindness in people over the age of 50.
+- Smokers are 3 times at risk of developing MD and may also develop the condition about 10 years earlier than non-smokers